The best times to visit New York for ideal weather are

 Weather in New York

-Average temperatures in New York vary greatly and are temperate for about half of the year.
-The area is in the top 48 percent of tourist destinations for pleasant weather.
+Average temperatures in New York vary drastically.
+Considering humidity, temperatures feel cold for about half of the year and otherwise nice with a chance of rain or snow throughout most of the year.
+The area is less temperate than some — in the 31st percentile for pleasant weather — compared to tourist destinations worldwide.
 Weeks with ideal weather are listed above.
 If you’re looking for the very warmest time to visit New York, the hottest months are July, August, and then June.
 See average monthly temperatures below.
-The warmest time of year is generally early July where highs are regularly around 84.8°F (29.3°C) with temperatures rarely dropping below 72.9°F (22.7°C) at night.
+The warmest time of year is generally mid July where highs are regularly around 87.3°F (30.7°C) with temperatures rarely dropping below 71.1°F (21.7°C) at night.

 New York Temperatures (Fahrenheit)